-The Thule Chariot Cross 2 does not look like the other double options in our review because it is not like any other stroller we tested.
-This Top Pick for Outdoor Activities winner is an excellent choice for parents who like to "do"; it is not a product for the faint of heart or those looking for a casual stroll about town.
+The Thule Chariot Cross 2 is not like most of the double strollers in our review.
+This Outdoor Activities winner is an excellent choice for parents who like adventure and is not a product for the faint of heart or those seeking a casual stroll about town.
 This product offers almost everything the active parent or weekend warrior might need to incorporate their little ones in all their outdoor passions.
 Whether your hobby is running, biking, or even skiing, the Cross 2 is the right stroller for the job.
-This highly versatile product has loads of convenience and comfort features that will leave your little riders happy and safe in their cozy Cross ready for adventure.
-The Cross comes standard with the strolling and bike trailer kits, jogging and skiing kits sold separately.
+This highly versatile product has loads of convenience and comfort features that will leave little riders happy in their cozy Cross ready for adventure.
+The Cross comes standard with the strolling and bike trailer kits, jogging, and skiing kits are sold separately.

-The Thule Company started over 70 years, establishing in Sweden in 1942 when the founder, Erik Thulin, began making gear for Swedish fisherman.
-Twenty years later, they created the first ski rack that was followed with a roof rack that had a basket.
+The Thule Company started over 70 years, established in Sweden in 1942 when the founder, Erik Thulin, began making gear for Swedish fishermen.
+Twenty years later, they created the first ski rack, followed by a roof rack with a basket.
 Today, Thule has obtained international recognition for supporting active lifestyles with gear designed to transport toys like bike racks, cargo carriers, sports racks for winter and water toys, and more.
 Thule also makes strollers and bike trailers for outdoor parents with babies.

 Ease of Use

 The Chariot Cross is an improvement over the old version that it replaces with a slightly better than average ease of use performance.

 Ease of use impacts your daily experience and is essential for preventing regular frustration.
 The charts below offer more detailed information on how the stroller compares to the competition in our testing within the ease of use metric.